16 things to know about Monday's presidential visit

 ID is not required for entry, according to information put out by Southeast Missouri State University.
 However, attendees will have to go through metal detectors to enter the Show Me Center.

-As of Friday afternoon, all hotel rooms at the Drury Plaza had been booked for Monday night.
+As of Friday afternoon, all hotel rooms at the Drury Plaza had been booked for tonight.
 Brenda Newbern, director of the Cape Girardeau Convention and Visitors Bureau, said several other hotels still had rooms available.

-There is a chance Vice President Mike Pence will attend the Cape Girardeau rally as well.
-Local sources would not publicly confirm speculation of his appearance.
-Pence is officially scheduled for a campaign stop in Rapid City, South Dakota, which would end around 3:30 p.m.
+Vice President Mike Pence is officially scheduled for a campaign stop today in Rapid City, South Dakota, which would end around 3:30 p.m.
 Central time.
 No other plans or stops for Pence after the South Dakota stop have been made public.

 Southeast Missouri State University is canceling afternoon classes to accommodate the president's visit, except classes at the Cape College Center.
 The university's offices will remain open.